gmcmillan100/docs/freebsd.md

 	   Allocated 500MB to this swap slice

 /usr	   Almost all my applications are in /user/local.
-Normal
-           stuff is in /user/sbin
+Normal stuff is in /user/sbin

            Allocated 5.5 G for this slice

 /scratch   (optional).
 Allocated 1G for this slice
 ```

+Note: /local is always a local harddrive on whatever machine you are logged into.

 Beyond these, you can create more if desired.
 You might create a scratch
 partition too for new release testing.
 A scratch partition allows you